sara-nl/griddocs/source/Pages/Practices/data_replication.rst

      # type the file just downloaded
      cat local_file

 Now the actual submission, status checking, output retrieval and inspection can take place.
 If you want to try this example, you have to create two files, ``inputdata.jdl`` and ``scriptInputData.sh``, filling them with the content displayed above.
-Of course, you have to register your own file and consequently change the LFN requested within the DataRequirements attribute.
+Of course, you have to register your own file and consequently change the :abbr:`LFN (Logical File Name)` requested within the ``DataRequirements`` attribute.

 Moving output data from the job to the SE